Common foods, like soybeans and wheat, are high in lectins. But how you cook them may reduce the lectins you consume.

 On the other hand, fermentation and sprouting are both proven methods of reducing lectins.

-Summary: Soybeans are a fantastic source of high-quality protein, vitamins, minerals and isoflavones.
-You can drastically reduce their lectin content by cooking, fermenting and sprouting them.
+minerals, and isoflavones.
+You can drastically reduce their lectin content by

-Refined wheat products have a high glycemic index (GI), which can cause your blood sugar to spike.
+Refined wheat products have a high glycemic index (GI), meaning they can cause your blood sugar levels to spike.
 They’ve also been stripped of virtually all nutrients.

-Some people have difficulty digesting gluten, a protein found in wheat.
-However, if you tolerate it, then whole wheat can be a good source of many vitamins and minerals, such as selenium, copper and folate.
+Some people are intolerant to gluten, a collective term referring to many types of protein found in wheat.
+However, if you tolerate it, whole wheat can be a good source of many vitamins and minerals, such as selenium, copper, and folate.

-Whole wheat also contains antioxidants such as ferulic acid, which has been linked to a reduction in heart disease (20).
+Whole wheat also contains antioxidants like ferulic acid, which has been linked to a lower incidence of heart disease (

 Raw wheat, especially wheat germ, is high in lectins, with around 300 mcg of wheat lectins per gram.
-However, it appears that the lectins are almost completely eliminated by cooking and processing (21).
+However, it appears that the lectins are almost eliminated by cooking and processing (

-Whole-wheat flour has a much lower lectin content of about 30 mcg per gram (21).
+Compared to raw wheat germ, whole-wheat flour has a much lower lectin content at about 30 mcg per gram (

-Moreover, research shows that store-bought whole-wheat pasta doesn’t contain any lectins at all, since it’s usually exposed to heat treatments during production (22).
+Moreover, research shows that store-bought, whole-wheat pasta doesn’t contain any lectins at all, as it’s usually exposed to heat treatments during production (22).

-Since most whole-wheat products you eat are cooked, it is not likely that lectins pose a significant problem.
+Since most whole-wheat products you eat are cooked, it’s not likely that lectins pose a significant problem.

-Peanuts are actually classified as legumes, and are related to beans and lentils.
+Peanuts are a type of legume that’s related to beans and lentils.

 They are high in mono- and polyunsaturated fats, making them a great source of energy.

-A study found that after participants ate 7 ounces (200 grams) of either raw or roasted peanuts, lectins were found in their blood, indicating that they had crossed through from the gut (26).
+A study found that after participants ate 7 ounces (200 grams) of either raw or roasted peanuts, lectins were detected in their blood, indicating that they had crossed through from the gut (

-However, this study was carried out using high doses of pure lectins placed directly onto cancer cells.
-There are no studies as yet on the exact effects in humans.
+However, the test-tube study above was carried out using high doses of pure lectins placed directly onto cancer cells.
+No studies have investigated their exact effects in humans.

-So far, the evidence for peanuts’ health benefits and role in cancer prevention is far stronger than the evidence for any potential harm they might cause.
+Thus far, the evidence demonstrating peanuts’ health benefits and role in cancer prevention is far stronger than any evidence of potential harm.

-Tomatoes are high in fiber and rich in vitamin C, with one tomato providing approximately 28% of the recommended daily intake.
+Tomatoes are high in fiber and rich in vitamin C, with one tomato providing approximately 20% of the daily value. (

-They are also a good source of potassium, folate and vitamin K1.
+They are also a decent source of potassium, folate, and vitamin K1.

-Tomatoes also contain lectins, though there is currently no direct evidence they have any negative effects in humans.
-The available studies have been on animals or in test tubes.
+Tomatoes also contain lectins, though there is currently no evidence that they have any negative effects in humans.
+The available studies have been conducted on animals or in test tubes.

-In one study on rats, tomato lectins were found to bind to the gut wall, but they didn’t appear to cause any damage (31).
+In one study in rats, tomato lectins were found to bind to the gut wall, but they didn’t appear to cause any damage (

-Another study found that tomato lectins do manage to cross the gut and enter the bloodstream once they’ve been eaten (32).
+Another study in mice suggests that tomato lectins do manage to cross the gut and enter the bloodstream once they’ve been eaten (

-Indeed, some people do appear to react to tomatoes, but this is more likely to be due to something called pollen food allergy syndrome or oral allergy syndrome (33).
+Indeed, some people appear to react to tomatoes, but this is more likely due to something called pollen food allergy syndrome or oral allergy syndrome (

 Some people have linked tomatoes and other nightshade vegetables to inflammation, such as that found in arthritis.
 So far, no formal research has supported this link.

-Lectins have been linked to rheumatoid arthritis, but only for those who carry genes that put them at a high risk of the disease.
-The research found no link between rheumatoid arthritis and nightshade vegetables, specifically (34).
+Lectins have been linked to rheumatoid arthritis, but only in those who carry genes that put them at a high risk of the disease.
+The research found no link between rheumatoid arthritis and nightshade vegetables, specifically (

 Eaten with the skin, potatoes are also a good source of some vitamins and minerals.

 They contain high levels of potassium, which has been shown to decrease the risk of heart disease.
-They are also a rich source of vitamin C and folate.
+They are also a good source of vitamin C and folate.

 The skins, in particular, are high in antioxidants, such as chlorogenic acid.
-This compound has been associated with a reduction in the risk of heart disease, type 2 diabetes and Alzheimer's disease (35).
+This compound has been associated with a reduced risk of heart disease and type 2 diabetes (36).

 As with tomatoes, some people report experiencing adverse effects when they eat potatoes.
-Animal and test-tube studies have shown that this could possibly be linked to lectins.
-However, more studies in humans are needed (38).
+Animal and test-tube studies have shown that this could be linked to lectins.
+However, more studies in humans are needed (

 Only about a third of the foods you eat likely contain a significant amount of lectins.

-These lectins are often completely eliminated by preparation processes such as cooking, sprouting and fermentation.
-These processes make the foods safe, so they will not cause adverse effects in the majority of people.
+These lectins are often eliminated by preparation processes like cooking, sprouting, and fermentation.
+These processes make the foods safe, so they will not cause adverse effects in most people.

-Nevertheless, nightshade vegetables can cause problems for some people.
-If you’re one of them, you may see beneficial effects from limiting your intake.
+Nevertheless, nightshade vegetables may cause problems for some people.
+If you’re one of them, you may benefit from limiting your intake.